SohamSPB/PineChamber/README.md

 ## Current Functionality
 1.  **Sensor Data Acquisition:** Reads temperature and humidity data from DHT22 sensors, precise temperatures from DS18B20 sensors, and both analog (`soilMoistureAnalog`) and digital (`soilMoisture`) soil moisture levels from the HW-080 sensor every 2 seconds.
 2.  **OLED Display:** Shows current internal/external temperature and humidity, chamber and water temperatures, and both analog (`soilMoistureAnalog`) and digital (`soilMoisture`) soil moisture levels on a scrolling display.
+Shows alarm message when an alarm is active.
-3.  **Temperature Alarms:** Triggers a buzzer (controlled via 74HC595) with varying patterns based on chamber temperature thresholds (e.g., single beep for >24°C, multiple beeps for higher temperatures).
+3.  **Alarms:** Triggers a buzzer (controlled via 74HC595) with varying patterns (e.g., single beep for >24°C, multiple beeps for higher temperatures, dry soil, etc).
-4.  **Water Temperature Alarms:** Triggers a distinct buzzer pattern (controlled via 74HC595) if the water temperature exceeds 28°C, indicating potential cooling inefficiency.
-5.  **Soil Moisture Alarms:** Triggers a distinct buzzer pattern (controlled via 74HC595) if the digital output (`soilMoisture`) of the soil moisture sensor indicates dry conditions, prompting the operator to water the plant.
-The analog reading (`soilMoistureAnalog`) is used for display purposes only.
-6.  **Cooling Shutdown Sequence:** Implements a safety shutdown for the cooling system.
+4.  **Cooling Shutdown Sequence:** Implements a safety shutdown for the cooling system.
 If the chamber temperature exceeds 28°C, the Peltier cooler is turned off via the relay (controlled via 74HC595).
 A placeholder is in place for a second stage that would turn off fans and the water pump after a delay.
-7.  **Multi-color LED Status Indicator:** A multi-color LED (controlled via a 74HC595 shift register) provides a quick visual status:
+5.  **Multi-color LED Status Indicator:** A multi-color LED (controlled via a 74HC595 shift register) for quick visual status:
     *   **Red:** Critical alarms (e.g., dry soil, very high chamber temperature).
     *   **Yellow:** Warnings (e.g., high water temperature, moderately high chamber temperature).
     *   **Green:** Normal operation.